 13. Entry Level Positions in Domestic Manufacturing Facilities

-Manufacturing plants offer entry-level positions that are valuable to Americans that don’t attend college and prefer to work with their hands.
+Manufacturing plants offer entry-level positions that are valuable to Americans who don’t attend college and prefer to work with their hands.

 14. American Manufacturing Creates Industry-Related Jobs

 The manufacturing of products creates a need for other products.
 Your t-shirt needs cotton, your car needs tires.
-Often, new products need a piece or part that doesn’t exist yet opening the door for the expansion of another company and even new business.
+Often, new products need a part or component that doesn’t yet exist, opening the door to expansion for another company and even new business.
 What is a lightbulb without a lamp?

 15. Purchasing Products Made in the USA Creates Skilled-Trade Jobs

 Manufacturing plants often need in-house skilled trades.
-More than that, the presence of American manufacturing in a town increases the demand for local electricians, plumbers, and other skilled trades.
+Beyond that, the presence of American manufacturing in a town increases demand for local electricians, plumbers, and other professional trades.
 American employees build homes and get their cars repaired.

 16. Service Industry Jobs are Supported by American Manufacturing Jobs